Daniella Pellegrini

 Daniella Pellegrini (born 25 September 1982) is a South African television presenter, producer, and dubbing artist.
+She began gymnastics and tumbling at age three, ultimately competing internationally as a member of the South African national tumbling team.

 Early life

 Pellegrini was born in Johannesburg, South Africa, and is the youngest of four children.
+Pellegrini started gymnastics and tumbling at the age of three and had a 16-year career.
 She attended Rivonia Primary School, where she began acting in school plays, and later completed her secondary education at Eden College in Hyde Park.
-After this, Pellegrini earned a communications degree at Rand Afrikaans University, majoring in Journalism, Human Movement Studies, and Communications.
+She subsequently earned a communications degree at Rand Afrikaans University, majoring in Journalism, Human Movement Studies, and Communications.

 Career

 Gymnastics and tumbling

-Pellegrini started gymnastics & tumbling at the age of three and had a 16-year career.
-By the age of seven, Pellegrini was selected to join the Advanced Development Program.
+In 1989, she was selected to join the Advanced Development Program.
 In 1992 Pellegrini qualified for the 11th Tumbling & Trampoline World Championships/World Age group Games.

-Due to the Apartheid government and international pressure, South Africa had been exiled from international sports competitions for almost a decade.
+At that time, South African athletes were largely barred from international competitions due to apartheid-era sanctions.
 Pellegrini, alongside tumblers like Tseko Mogotsi, was one of the first competitors to join the South African national team, to receive Springbok colours, and to represent her country on an international platform.
 She won a bronze medal at the 1992 World Age Group Games in Auckland, New Zealand.

-Throughout the next decade of competing at an international level, Pellegrini represented South Africa on the national tumbling team 8 times winning 56 medals and 15 trophies.
-In 2002 Pellegrini received a university scholarship based on her achievements.
+Over the following decade, Pellegrini competed eight times for the South African national tumbling team, winning 56 medals and 15 trophies at national and international events.
+In 2002 she received a university scholarship.